MYR Group (MYRG)

 Constructing electrical and phone lines in the American Midwest dating back to the 1890s, MYR Group (NASDAQ:MYRG) is a specialty contractor in the electrical construction industry.

-- The good news is that its earnings per share have outperformed the peer group average over the last five years, increasing by 14.3% annually
+- A positive is that its earnings per share have outperformed the peer group average over the last five years, increasing by 14.3% annually

-MYR Group falls short of our quality standards.
+MYR Group’s quality is insufficient.
 We believe there are better opportunities elsewhere.

 Why There Are Better Opportunities Than MYR Group